Ollama-Agent-Roll-Cage/agentChef/TERMS_OF_USE.md

 ## 2. Ownership & Licensing

-Unless otherwise indicated, all original components of Agent Chef are © [Insert Author or Project Name].
+Unless otherwise indicated, all original components of Agent Chef are © Agent Roll Cage Team.
 You may not rebrand or distribute altered versions of Agent Chef under a different name without written permission.

 Third-party dependencies used within this tool retain their original licenses and must be respected in derivative work.